cwi-dis/cwipc/readme.md

 Building from source requires `cmake`, `python3`, `libpcl`, `glfw3`, `jpeg-turbo` and optionally (for Intel Realsense support) `librealsense` and/or (for Azure Kinect support)  `Azure Kinect SDK`, `Azure Kinect Body Tracking SDK` and `OpenCV`.

-Running binaries needs most of those requirements are well (but note that the installers should take care of all of these).
+Running binaries need most of those requirements are well, but the installers should take care of all of these.

 ### Linux